 The people behind the knife should be behind bars for life

 Let’s not mince words about it.
-That’s what circumcision is – torture, sexual assault, genital mutilation, unconscionable child abuse, and one of the most egregious violations of human rights in history.
+That’s what circumcision is – torture, sexual assault, genital mutilation, unconscionable child abuse, and possibly the worst violation of human rights in history.

-The mother of an only-daughter, I’ve really had no reason to research circumcision, so I had no idea the horrors it entailed.
-One of the moms in our peaceful-parenting play-date group posted about it on Facebook a lot, so I asked her what the big deal was in the park last week.
+The mother of an only-daughter, I really had no reason to research circumcision I had no idea of the horrors it entailed until recently.
+One of the moms in our peaceful-parenting play-date group enlightened me in the park last week.
 She sent me a few links, and I dove in.
 What a can of worms…

 After several sleepless nights – and nightmares during the few hours I’ve slept – I almost wish I hadn’t opened it.
-But if I can stop one person from allowing his or her son to become a victim of this heinous crime, it will be worth it.
+But if I can stop one person from allowing his or her son to become a victim of this atrocity, it will be worth it.

 To summarize what I have learned:

-1. Circumcision is one of the most excruciatingly painful things that can happen to a person, and anesthesia does very little, if anything, to alleviate that pain.
+1. Circumcision is one of the most excruciatingly painful things that can happen to a person, much less to a wide-awake baby, too young for general anesthesia.

 2. A violent attack of that magnitude has permanent and devastating psychological effects.

 3. Mutilating male genitals deprives men and women of sexual pleasure, makes it difficult for men to connect emotionally to sex, and can therefore have detrimental effects on romantic relationships.